owncloud-archive/documentation/admin_manual/enterprise_external_storage/ldap_home_connector_configuration.rst

 The LDAP Home Connector App provides the ability to mount a user’s windows home directory to their ownCloud instance.

-This document assumes the ownCloud Enterprise Subscription has been installed and the app has been downloaded from ownCloud.
+This document assumes the ownCloud Enterprise edition has been installed and the app has been downloaded from ownCloud.